FurTrader/OverkillSolarBMS/Comm_Protocol_Documentation/JBD_REGISTER_MAP.md

 This document was created by reverse engineering by Eric Poulsen

-Updated 12-12-2023: the map for the 0x03 message had an error, data byte 0x11 should have been skipped, so each byte index after that gets pushed +1 -Steve.
+Updated 12-12-2023: The map for the 0x03 message had an error, data byte 0x11 should have been skipped, so each byte index after that gets pushed +1 -Steve.

+Updated 12-12-2023: Recent firmware versions append more data to the 0x03 message, added these as described in the JBD V11 protocol documentation.

 # JBD BMS SERIAL INTERFACE AND REGISTER MAP